Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 For an FLRW trajectory, \codename{} takes roughly $0.55~\mu $s.
-Since we do not need to estimate the gravitational field, the run-time is mainly that needed to compute the geodesic equations in \cref{eq:geodesic_equation1,eq:geodesic_equation2} with the RK4 integrator.
+As we do not need to estimate the gravitational field, the run-time is mainly that needed to compute the geodesic equations in \cref{eq:geodesic_equation1,eq:geodesic_equation2} with the RK4 integrator.
 For NGP, we see that it takes 1.10~$\mu$s, which is twice the time of FLRW.
-The additional time is that needed to get the index of the most refined cell the photon is in, find it in the octree, and get the associated data.
-Note that we search for an index in a sorted vector, meaning that in principle, the larger the octree vector, the longer it takes to find the index (in our case the octree of the subdomain we consider contains roughly $3\times10^8$ elements).
+The additional time is that needed to obtain the index of the most refined cell the photon is in, find it in the octree, and get the associated data.
+We note that we search for an index in a sorted vector, meaning that in principle, the larger the octree vector, the longer it takes to find the index (in our case the octree of the subdomain we consider contains roughly $3\times10^8$ elements).
 When using CIC, \codename{} takes 6~$\mu$s to perform one integration step.
-It is expected that the CIC interpolation schemes takes more time than NGP, and at first one could have expected $9\times 0.55 = 5~\mu$s to compute the geodesic equations and find the 8 neighbouring cells.
-The slight discrepancy can be explained by the fact that for CIC (and TSC) we need to perform the interpolation at some fixed level, and we loop over the coarser levels if not enough neighbours are found (see \cref{subsec:geodesic_integration}), which add some additional run-time.
-Finally, we see that TSC takes 14.6~$\mu$s, which is less than an optimistic expected run-time $28\times 0.55 + 1 = 16.4~\mu$s from the 27 neighbouring cells (instead of 8 for CIC).
-This comes from the fact that we keep in memory the neighbouring cells, so that we do not need to find them again when the photon is in the same cell and we perform the interpolation at the same level as previously.
+It is expected that the CIC interpolation schemes takes more time than NGP, and at first one could have expected $9\times 0.55 = 5~\mu$s to compute the geodesic equations and find the eight neighbouring cells.
+The slight discrepancy can be explained by the fact that for CIC (and TSC) we need to perform the interpolation at some fixed level, and we loop over the coarser levels if an insufficient number of neighbours are found (see \cref{subsec:geodesic_integration}), which adds some additional run-time.
+Finally, we see that TSC takes 14.6~$\mu$s, which is less than an optimistic expected run-time of $28\times 0.55 + 1 = 16.4~\mu$s from the 27 neighbouring cells (instead of 8 for CIC).
+This comes from the fact that we keep the neighbouring cells in memory, so that we do not need to find them again when the photon is in the same cell and we perform the interpolation at the same level as previously.

 Last, we need to estimate how many steps $N\e{tot}$ are needed to reach a given comoving distance $\chi$.
-Using the $\Lambda$CDM light-cones of RayGal, with coarse cell size $x\e{coarse}$ and $n\e{steps}$ the number of steps per AMR cell (set by the user), we found that the total number of integration steps as a function of the distance is well fitted by
+Using the $\Lambda$CDM light cones of RayGal, with coarse cell size $x\e{coarse}$ and $n\e{steps}$ the number of steps per AMR cell (set by the user), we find that the total number of integration steps as a function of the distance is well fitted by

 between $z = 0.1$ and $z = 10$, where $\chi$ and $x\e{coarse}$ are in units of $h^{-1}$Mpc.
 If there was no AMR, we would expect $N\e{tot}(\chi) = n\e{steps}~\raisebox{0.3ex}{$\chi$}/x\e{coarse}$, which is different from \cref{eq:ntot_steps_distance}.
 This difference comes from grid refinement (AMR), especially at low redshift where the late-time small-scale clustering is more important.